sustainable tourism in barcelona - featured image 2

 Source: Transport & Environment

-And again in Barcelona, a controversial airport expansion could still go ahead in a protected bird reserve in the Llobregat Delta.
+And again in Barcelona, a controversial airport expansion is set to go ahead beside a protected bird reserve in the Llobregat Delta.
+The plan to offset the massive $3.7 billion extension with 250 hectares of ‘rewilding’ seem a little disproportionate.

 This all sounds horrible but these are just a few key environmental issues.
 We could go on and on.